-The Story of Dr. Martin Luther King, Jr. Day: A Legacy of Service
+The Story of Dr. Martin Luther King Jr. Day

 Before You Watch

 - What do you think service has to do with citizenship?

 - What, to you, is the most important part of Dr. King's legacy?
 How do you think he would want to be remembered?